osmandapp/web/main/docs/technical/contributions/voice-prompts.md

 * For some voices we also offer additional variants with e.g. shorter ('casual') prompts or some prompts muted to reduce chattiness.

 ## 3. Testing of Voice Prompts
-You may temporarily enable OssmAnd's Development plugin, then go to its settings and use button `Test voice prompts`.
+You may temporarily enable OsmAnd development plugin, then go to its settings and use button `Test voice prompts`.
 It provides several annlouncement examples for each type of OsmAnd prompt, using a wide range of numbers to test time/distance formating and pronunciation.
 The button caption staes the basic prompt content, the exact wording is specified in the tts.js file you test.
 There is also a test button showing your device settings and language capabilities.

 During navigation, the current voice prompt can always be triggered by tapping on the turn arrow widget.